kikugo/cli-tower-defense/readme.md

 # ChatGPT vs Gemini Tower Defense

-A terminal-based tower defense game where OpenAI's ChatGPT and Google's Gemini AI models compete against each other in real-time.
+A terminal-based tower defense game written in Go where OpenAI's ChatGPT and Google's Gemini AI models compete against each other in real-time.

 ## Game Overview